 Autism spectrum disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.
 People with ASD may communicate, interact, behave, and learn in ways that are different from others.
 The learning, thinking, and problem-solving abilities of people with ASD can range from gifted to severely challenged.
 Some people with ASD need a lot of help in their daily lives; others need less.
 (1)

 Autism usually presents itself during the first three years of a person's life (2).
-People across all autism spectrum disorders typically have difficulties with social interaction, as well as with verbal and non-verbal communication (3).
-The spectrum has a wide range.
+A specific cause is unknown; there may be many factors involved, including environmental, biologic and genetic factors.
+(1) The spectrum has a wide range.
 People who are “on the spectrum” could have very different abilities and experiences.
 Some people with ASD also have special skills in specific areas like math, music, or art.
-(5)
+(4)